lcbeh/CV/README.md

 #### Individual and Teamwork Skills

 I can work well as part of a team but also independently.
-I have many years of experience working as a key team member in delivering residential projects and also as a project designer in a school project.
+I have many years of experience working as a key team member in delivering residential projects and also as a project designer for a school project.
+I often liaised with engineers and other consultants to resolve issues in building projects.

-For the final project at Makers Academy, in a team of five, we directed our learning and strategy at building Ensemble, a music collaboration website in two weeks.
+For the final project at Makers Academy, in a team of five, we have directed our learning and strategy at building Ensemble, a music collaboration website.
+We reached our MVP on the second day, had daily stand-ups and great communication (based on Extreme Programming values) throughout the two weeks.

 | Project | Description | Code Links | Technology | Testing |